Alert Source Discuss

 The advantage of this variant would be somewhat simpler algorithm (we would not need to track stack height bounds, but only a single stack height value for each instruction) and no extra requirement for ordering of code basic blocks (see below).

 However compiler teams opposed to such restrictive stack height requirements.
 One prominent pattern used by compilers which wouldn’t be possible is jumping to terminating helpers (code blocks ending with RETURN or REVERT) from different stack heights.
 This is common for example for a series of assert statements, each one compiled to a RJUMPI into a shared terminating helper.
-Enforcing constant stack requirement would mean that before jumping to such helper, extra items on the stack have to be popped, and this noticably increases code size and consumed gas, and would defeat the purpose of extracting these common terminating sequences into a helper.
+Enforcing constant stack requirement would mean that before jumping to such helper, extra items on the stack have to be popped, and this noticeably increases code size and consumed gas, and would defeat the purpose of extracting these common terminating sequences into a helper.

 Ordering of basic blocks